kaupunginnaiset/alman-akka/README.md

 You can start editing the page by modifying `pages/index.tsx`.
 The page auto-updates as you edit the file.

+### Tests

+You can run the unit tests using the command `yarn test`.
+E2e-tests use Cypress and can be run with `yarn cypress`.

 ### Learn More About Next.js

 To learn more about Next.js, take a look at the following resources: